grmoktan/grmoktan.github.io/_posts/2024-01-14-raide-jokeri.md

 </div>

 From there, I again hopped on the metro to head further west to Keilaniemi, the starting point of the Helsinki light rail 15.
-Not much people at the (fairly newish) Keilaniemi metro station, so I tried to capture this cliche image:
+Not many people at the (fairly newish) Keilaniemi metro station, so I tried to capture this cliche image:
 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">
     </div>